OISTE/repository/OWGTMCPS.md

 ### 5.4.3  Retention period for audit log

-OGTM and involved parties retain all audit logs as specified in section 5.5.2.
+OWGTM and involved parties retain all audit logs as specified in section 5.5.2.

 ### 5.4.4  Protection of audit log

 All audit records and archives are stored in fireproof cabinets only accessible for authorized persons.

-The destruction of an audit record can only executed after signed authorization from the OGTM auditor and the OGTM Information Security Manager.
+The destruction of an audit record can only executed after signed authorization from the OWGTM auditor and the OWGTM Information Security Manager.
 A trace of the destructed materials is kept for future references.

 ### 5.4.5  Audit log backup procedures